sonix-network/sonix-network/content/faq.md

 Compared to a conventional Internet Exchange, then yes.

-However, as you may know, extra costs to connect to your port may occur outside of our control.
-For example, certain locations requires a one-time fee to cover our sponsors ODF cost, and as usual you need to check with your datacenter sales contact what they charge to provide you with the fiber connection to our port.
+However, as you may know, extra costs to connect to your port may occur outside our control.
+For example, certain locations require a one-time fee to cover our sponsors ODF cost, and as usual you need to check with your datacenter sales contact what they charge to provide you with the fiber connection to our port.